COVID-19 Response and Changes - FAQ

 Q: How will I know which classes are on campus and which are online?

-A: As COVID-19 continues to impact us through 2020, we’ve made the decision to not increase our fees for 2021.
+A: As COVID-19 continues to impact us through 2021, we’ve made the decision to not increase our fees this year.
 We understand the financial pressures all our students are currently facing are not short-term and we hope this decision allows our students assurance in studying with KBS into the new year and until the beginning of 2022.
-We understand it’s been a very challenging period for many of our students, which is why it’s important if you have faced financial difficulties recently that you feel will impact your Trimester 1 enrolment, that you please discuss your situation with your local Student Experience team who can explore further options to help you.
+We understand it’s been a very challenging period for many of our students, which is why it’s important if you have faced financial difficulties recently that you feel will impact your Trimester 3 enrolment, that you please discuss your situation with your local Student Experience team who can explore further options to help you.

 Q: Can I still visit the campus?

-A: All our campuses are open.
-You are able to access computer labs, Wi-Fi and quiet spaces at each of our locations, as well as our student support staff such as our Student Experience Officers and our Academic Success Centre learning advisors.
+Please visit our COVID-19 update webpage for the latest news on campuses being open or closed.
+When campuses are open, you are able to access computer labs, Wi-Fi and quiet spaces at each of our locations, as well as our student support staff such as our Student Experience Officers and our Academic Success Centre learning advisors.
 Whether you’re studying online or face-to-face, all our channels of support will still be available to students.